smaht-dac/submitr/docs/source/usage.rst

     If you get validation errors, and then you fix them, and then you try again, it is `possible` that you will get new, additional errors.
 I.e. it is not necessarily the case that `all` validation errors will be comprehensively reported all at once.
-    This is because there are two kinds of validation: local `client-side` and remote `server-side`.
+    This is because there are two kinds (or phases) of validation: local `client-side` and remote `server-side`.
     You can learn more about the details of ths validation process in the `Advanced Usage <advanced_usage.html#more-on-validation>`_ section.